FlowFuse/website/src/blog/2024/10/how-to-build-automate-devops-pipelines-node-red-deployments.md

 ## What Exactly is a DevOps Pipeline?

 ![Image showing the DevOps Lifecycle](./images/What-is-DevOps.png){data-zoomable}
-_The DevOps Lifecycle illustrates the stages of development, testing, and deployment, ensuring a smooth transition from development to production for efficient and reliable software delivery_
+_The DevOps Lifecycle illustrating the stages of development through to production_

 A DevOps pipeline is an process that helps developers move their code from development to production smoothly.
 In a pipeline, each step depends on the one before it, ensuring every update is properly tested and ready for use.
 The most common stages of a pipeline are: